MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks: Data Records

 The raw ROSbag2 format files were converted to Pickel and CSV format with 100 Hz sampling rate, which were saved to two different folders based on the type of file format (i.e., CSV and Pickle \cite{van_rossum_2020}).
-Each file contains raw signals, each channel's EEG signal divided from chunk EEG signals, cleaned BVP and GSR signals, physiological features from the GSR signals (e.g., tonic and phasic domains), and behavioral features from facial videos (e.g., Action units (AUs) \cite{tian2001recognizing}, probability and types of facial expression \cite{boyko2018performance}, and Eye Aspect Ratio (EAR) \cite{mehta2019real}), as well as the results of the self-reporting questionnaires.
+Each file contains raw signals, each channel's EEG signal divided from chunk EEG signals, cleaned BVP and GSR signals, and physiological features from the GSR signals (e.g., tonic and phasic domains).